jhpyle/docassemble/_docs/functions.md

 ---
 {% endhighlight %}

-# Background processes
+# <a name="background"></a>Background processes

 {% include side-by-side.html demo="background_action" %}

-If you include code in your interview that does something time-consuming, such as looking up information in an on-line database or web scraping, the user may have to wait a long time for the screen to load.
-This can be a problem because the user may think that the page has "crashed" when it is actually just working normally.
+If you include code in your interview that takes a long time to run, such as code that looks up information in an on-line database, the screen will take a long time to load and the user may think that the application has "crashed" when it is actually just working normally.

 To get around this problem, **docassemble** allows interview authors to run code in "background processes."
-While the user is answering other questions, the **docassemble** server can be hard at work carrying out a variety of time-consuming tasks.
+While the user is answering other questions, the **docassemble** server can be hard at work carrying out a variety of time-consuming tasks for the user.

 These tasks can even operate in parallel.
 For example, if your interview searches the user's name in four different on-line databases, all of these searches can be carried out simultaneously, which will return a result to the user much faster than if the searches were carried out one after the other.

-Since **docassemble** uses [Celery] to run these background tasks, the system is highly scalable.
-If you are running **docassemble** on a single server and you start 100 tasks at the same time, [Celery] will will queue the tasks and handle them in order, working on a few of them at a time.
+**docassemble** uses [Celery], a "distributed task queue" system, to run these background tasks.
+[Celery] is highly scalable.
+If you are running **docassemble** on a single server and an interview starts 100 tasks at the same time, [Celery] will will queue the tasks and handle them in order, working on several of them at a time.
+And if background tasks are particularly important for your application, you can install multiple servers dedicated to handling these tasks.

 ## <a name="background_action"></a>background_action()

+Starting a task involves calling the `background_action()` function.

+{% highlight yaml %}
+---
+code: |
+  the_task = background_action('bg_task', additional=value_to_add)
+---
+{% endhighlight %}

+In this example, the first argument, `bg_task`, is the name of an [action](#actions) available in the interview.
+The keyword argument, `additional`, is an argument that is passed to that action (which can be retrieved with [`action_argument()`]).
+The parameters to `background_action()` should be familiar if you have ever used [`url_action()`].

+The `background_action()` function returns a [Celery] "task" object.
+If the object is named `the_task`, it can be used in the following
+ways:

+* `the_task.ready()` returns `True` if the task has been completed yet, and `False` if not.
+* `the_task.get()` returns the result of the task, if available.

+Even if the `bg_task` action takes a long time to finish, the `background_action()` function will always return a response right away.
+The `bg_task` action will run in the background, independently of whatever goes on between the user and the web application.

+[Celery] will start trying to run the the `bg_task` action as soon as possible after `background_action()` is called.
+If a lot of other tasks are already running, the task will go into a queue and will be run as soon as a [Celery] "worker" is available.

+The background action runs much like other [actions] do: via the [`process_action()`] function.
+If you call `background_action()` in your interview, make sure that you have include [`initial`] code that calls [`process_action()`], as in the example above.
+This is important because it gives interview authors the ability to determine the context in which the [`process_action()`] function is called.
+For example, you might want to call [`set_info()`] first to declare the role of the user.

+The code in a background action can use the [`user_logged_in()`], [`user_has_privilege()`], and [`user_info()`] functions to determine information about the current user (i.e. the user who caused the `background_action()` function to be called).
+In this respect, background actions are different from [scheduled tasks], which always run as the special "[cron user]."
+In addition, background tasks are different from [scheduled tasks] in that you can run background tasks regardless of whether [`multi_user`] is set to `True` or `False`.

+Any changes made to variables by a background action will not be remembered after the action finishes.
+You need to use [`background_response()`] or [`background_response_action()`] (discussed below) in order to make a lasting change to variables in the interview.
+This limitation exists because background actions are intended to run at the same time the user is answering questions in the interview.
+If the background process starts at 3:05 p.m. and finishes at 3:10 p.m., but the user answers five questions between 3:05 p.m. and 3:10 p.m., the user's changes would be overwritten if the background process saved its changes at 3:10 p.m.

 ## <a name="background_response"></a>background_response()

+The `background_response()` function allows you to return information from a background action to the interview.
+The information is accessed by using the `.get()` method on the "task" that was created.

+For example, in the above example, the task is created like this:

+{% highlight python %}
+the_task = background_action('bg_task', additional=value_to_add)
+{% endhighlight %}

+There is now a variable `the_task` in the interview, which is used to keep track of the status of the `bg_task` action, which is running in the background.

+The `bg_task` action does not change any of the variables in the interview, but it passes its result back to the interview using `background_response()`.

+{% highlight python %}
+background_response(553 + action_argument('additional'))
+{% endhighlight %}

+The response value is the sum of 553 and whatever number was provided in the `additional` parameter.
+This value is not saved to any variable, since any changes that background actions make to variables are forgotten once the action completes.

+The interview retrieves the response value within a [Mako] template by calling the `.get()` method on the `the_task` variable:

+{% highlight yaml %}
+question: |
+  The answer is ${ the_task.get() }.
+{% endhighlight %}

 ## <a name="background_response_action"></a>background_response_action()

+It is possible for long-running tasks to save information to the interview's dictionary, but they need to do so by calling a separate "action."
+Information can be passed to the action as arguments.

 {% include side-by-side.html demo="background_action_with_response_action" %}

+In this example, the action that runs in the background is `bg_task`.
+The action that changes the interview's dictionary is `bg_resp`.

+{% highlight yaml %}
+---
+event: bg_task
+code: |
+  value = 553 + action_argument('additional')
+  background_response_action('bg_resp', ans=value)
+---
+event: bg_resp
+code: |
+  answer = action_argument('ans')
+---
+{% endhighlight %}

+The `bg_task` action ends by calling `background_response_action('bg_resp', ans=value)`.
+The first argument to `background_response_action()` is the name of the action to run, and the remainder of the arguments are keyword arguments.
+The `bg_resp` action retrieves the argument `ans` and changes the variable `answer` in the interview's dictionary to the value of `ans`.

+The idea here is that `bg_task` is a long-running task, while `bg_resp` is a short-running task devoted only to saving the results of the long-running task.

+In computer science terminology, the `bg_resp` action is similar to a [callback function].

 # Geographic functions